-The DAR's process for evaluation and development of the Sensitive Area Materials List provides an additional protection tool in Massachusetts.
-Limiting our methods of application to this list of herbicides helps the Company further reduce the potential of any negative impact by limiting the herbicide formulations used in the limited spray sensitive area areas as defined by 333 CMR 11.04.
-The DAR process for developing this list includes review by the Department of Environmental Protection and the Department of Health.
+MDAR's process for evaluation and development of the Sensitive Area Materials List provides a valuable resource of information to the Company.
+Limiting our application to this list of herbicides helps the Company further reduce the potential of any negative impact by limiting the herbicide formulations used in the limited spray sensitive area areas as defined by 333 CMR 11.04.
+The MDAR process for developing this list includes review by the Department of Environmental Protection.

 333 CMR 11.04(4) also limits the use of herbicides around various surface waters - lakes, ponds, streams and any standing water.
 However, it makes an exception to the general rule for public utilities by allowing herbicide treatments within wetlands as long as sensitive area approved herbicides are not applied within 10 feet of standing or flowing water.
 This exception is based on successful completion of a study cited in the DFA Decision Concerning the Wetland Impact Study Conducted Pursuant to 333 CMR 11.04(4)(c)(2).
 This research study showed that selective herbicide applications do not adversely affect wetland plant composition of function (see Appendix 4).
-In fact, mechanical vegetation management methods result in a significantly greater negative impact on wetland composition and function.
+In fact, mechanical vegetation management methods can result in a significantly greater negative impact on wetland composition and function.
 See Nickerson, 1989.
 Other references showing protection of wetlands, ground water and surface water body buffers include: Environmental Consultants, Inc. 1991; Nickerson et. al. 1994; and Norris 1999.

-The high degree of selectivity and control inherent in selective herbicide applications adds further protections.
 A potential route for public exposure to herbicides is through drift during foliar applications.
-The Company's vegetation management program eliminates significant drift from foliar applications by requiring the use of low drift agents, prohibiting treatments in high winds and setting maximum vegetation heights for foliar application.
-Herbicides, particularly when applied selectively by low volume methods, also dry quickly on the plant surface thereby significantly reducing the potential for dermal exposure.
-Selective herbicide applications further reduce the visual impact of treatments by eliminating extensive foliar brownout or the drastic landscape change caused by less selective herbicide treatment or mechanical methods.
+The Company's vegetation management program eliminates significant drift from foliar applications by requiring the use of low drift agents, prohibiting treatments in high winds, and setting maximum vegetation heights for foliar application.
+The quick drying nature of most herbicides and their use on targeted plants at low volumes also significantly reduces the potential for dermal exposure.
+Further, targeted herbicide applications may reduce the visual impact on the landscape by eliminating the problem of extensive foliar brownout are caused by non-selective herbicide treatment or mechanical methods.